Affan-sajid/affansites/content/english/_index.md

 ---
 # Banner
 banner:
-  title: "Different by choice.
-Building the future without waiting for permission."
+  title: "Wanna see what happens when a teenager refuses the system?"
-  content: "I share what I'm learning from building AI, hardware, and startups outside the system — raw, unpolished, and real."
+  content: "I’m 16, building AI, hardware, and startups outside the rules.
+It’s raw, messy, and real — but that’s the point."
   image: "/images/banner.png"
   button:
     enable: true